 The best approach to conflict isn’t by avoiding or outlawing it.
 Instead, leaders who shift their thinking on conflict from a purely solutions-based resolution to a management approach will see conflict less as an inevitable constraint and more as an opportunity to grow their teams and companies.

 Here are five key ways to harness conflict in the workplace:

 Change Your Thinking, Change Your Approach

-Without stating the obvious, adapting an approach to conflict starts with a nuanced understanding of conflict.
+Without stating the obvious, adopting an approach to conflict starts with a nuanced understanding of the conflict.
 Investing the time to understand the causes, complexities, and opportunities of conflict will promote an approach that’s less about what a leader does to get rid of conflict and more about how a leader uses conflict to cultivate discussion, collaboration, diversity of thought, and growth.
-Leaders who see the advantages in productive conflict management see tremendously positive outcomes.
+Leaders who see the advantages of productive conflict management see tremendously positive outcomes.
 As one PROMARK coach shared:

 “Conflict is absolutely critical for success.
 Diversity of thought leads to successful new products, great marketing campaigns, operational improvements, better accounting methods and the list goes on.
 If you want to have a great organization, get people’s input on how to solve problems and seize opportunities and then draw out every voice.
 Sometimes that “quiet one” in the back of the room has the breakthrough idea that elevates the team.”